utdata/csvkit-nicar/README.md

 | MORELIA MEXICAN CAFE        |              11 |
 ```

-So, we proved the Location_County column sucks.
+So, we've made our output pretty enough to realize the Location_County column is near useless to us.
 Let's get some county names.

 ### csvjoin